Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 **Pre-conditions**
 * The game is running
 * The player has chosen to start gameplay
-* The player has no actve powerups
+* The player has no active power-ups

 ___